 - Informs the University of your intent to enroll

-- Is refundable until May 1st per a written request – Email refund requests to [email protected]
+- For Spring semester it is refundable through December 15 and for Fall semester it is refundable through May 1st per a written request – Email refund requests to firstname.lastname@example.org.

 The enrollment deposit isn’t a fee over and above tuition.
 The $250 is credited towards the tuition for your first semester of school.
 The deposit is the first investment in your future!